Science and Technology Studies Major

 Major Description

-The College of Science and Technology Studies offers a dynamic interdisciplinary Major in Science and Technology Studies (STS) that investigates the sciences, technology, and medicine as integral to society and culture.
-The STS major enables students to combine in-depth study in a single science with a broad exploration of the social, cultural, historical, ethical, and philosophical issues related to the practice of the sciences, technology, and medicine.
+The College of Science and Technology Studies offers a dynamic interdisciplinary major in Science and Technology Studies (STS) that enables students to combine in-depth study in a single science with a broad exploration of the social, cultural, historical, ethical, and philosophical issues related to the practice of the sciences, technology, and medicine.
 The major consists of three components: STS courses in the history, philosophy, and social studies of the sciences, technology, and medicine; at least two years of coursework in a single scientific discipline; and an area of concentration to provide depth in a related discipline.

 The STS major helps students understand the richness and complexities of scientific practice and the cultural and political significance of science, technology, and medicine.
 The major is designed for students who are curious about the broad historical contexts of scientific research, the cultural dynamics of technologies, and the social structures involved in medicine and health care.